 In the lead up to South Australia’s state election in 2026, we are calling on all political parties to make a commitment to improving the lives of people with disability, giving them the greatest opportunity to choose how they live their lives as active, valued and equal members of society.

-We will be hosting a State Election Disability Forum on the 10 February at 1pm to 3pm at UCity (43 Franklin Street, Adelaide).
+We hosted a State Election Disability Forum on the 10 February at 1pm to 3pm at UCity (43 Franklin Street, Adelaide).
+You can read the event summary which includes a wrap-up of what each political representative said about each of our asks, audience questions, and JFA Purple Orange reflections.

-At the forum we will have a panel of political candidates, and we will be asking them to explain their priorities for making South Australia more accessible and inclusive, their commitment to people with disability, and why the disability community should choose them in March 2026.
+At the forum we had a panel of political candidates, and asked them to explain their priorities for making South Australia more accessible and inclusive, their commitment to people with disability, and why the disability community should choose them in March 2026.
 This information can help you to decide how you want to vote in the election.

 Key Election Asks